 How to Answer Kids' Questions About People with Special Needs

 Kids ask some whopper questions in public.
 It's just what they do.

 For most parents, the natural instinct is to shush them and hope it goes away.
 But here's the thing.
 It's so important to let kids explore their curiosity by asking questions.
 It's how they learn.

 There's no way to predict what comes out of kids' mouths.
 But what you can do is take them aside and privately answer their question simply.
 If you don't know the answer, be honest and suggest you look it up together.

 Even if it's a weird random question about disability, if you dodge it, you'll give the impression that either it's not important, or there's something inherently evil about disability questions.
 One of the risks here is that kids usually fill in the blanks of missing information with something they hear from an untrustworthy source.
 Instead, offer a simple, straightforward answer.

 Here's an example.
 Let's say your child asks:

 You could respond with something simple like:

 You don't need to offer anything beyond that.
 (Unless of course your child continues to ask questions.)
 The goal is to provide simple responses that both answer the question directly and also teach empathy.

 Heads up.
 Your curious grade-schooler will no doubt have a slew of awkward questions when they meet a disabled person.
 Here are some simple responses to common questions from kids about disability.

 Are disabilities contagious?

-"No disabilities are not contagious.
+"No disabilities aren't contagious.
 They're not like the flu or a cold that you can catch from someone else."